hadmacker/asd_notes/README.md

 * **Pathological Demand Avoidance (PDA)**: All kids avoid doing things they’re asked to do from time to time.
 But some go to extremes to ignore or resist anything they perceive as a demand.
 That pattern of behavior is called pathological demand avoidance, or PDA.
 It is seen most often in people with autism. [childmind.org](https://childmind.org/article/pathological-demand-avoidance-in-kids/)
 * **PDD-NOS**: Pervasive Development Disorder - Not Otherwise Specified
   * DSM-III-R, 1987
+* **Perseveration**: When someone gets "Stuck" on an topic or idea.
+[What is perseveration?](https://www.understood.org/en/articles/perseveration-adhd-and-learning-differences)
 * **Phenotype**: Observed behaviour and traits
 * **Physiology**: The science of life and biology
 * **Pica**: (PIE-kuh) [Kidshealth: Pica is an eating disorder where a person eats things not usually considred food (i.e., grass, toys)](https://kidshealth.org/en/parents/pica.html)